ashi-kamra/portfolio-akamra/docs/assignments/assignment1.md

 After reading articles from the [NYTimes](https://www.nytimes.com/interactive/2019/09/28/us/child-sex-abuse.html), it seemed as though the problem stems from the balance between **surveillance** and **privacy** employed on these apps.

-**More privacy = more endangerment as predatory users easily go unnoticed** **More surveillance = more individual data collection, which is unwanted for users not impacted by CSAM**
+**More privacy = more endangerment** as predatory users easily go unnoticed **More surveillance = more individual data collection** which is unwanted for users not impacted by CSAM**

-With that in mind, I wanted my interviewees to be two of different types of parties involved in online CSAM: the children potentially in danger, and the guardians responsible for their safety.
+With that in mind, I wanted my interviewees to be two of different types of parties involved in online CSAM: the minors potentially in danger, and the guardians responsible for their safety.
+The individuals I chose specifically started using social media at very different ages, for different purposes.
+Their different genders also means they valued safety on social media distinctly.
+This allowed me a wide range of perspectives/experiences to draw upon.

 ---